 - Sign Up: Choose a reputable betting exchange like Betfair or Smarkets and create an account.

-- Understand Back and Lay Bets: Spend time familiarizing yourself with the interface and the back/lay system.
+- Understand Back and Lay Bets: Spend time familiarising yourself with the interface and the back/lay system.

 - Start Small: Begin by placing simple back bets to get comfortable with the platform before exploring lay bets.